gshotwell/blog/content/post/2022-01-11-ms-covid/index.en-us.md

 This is not anyone's fault, but it's also not healthy.
 For example, when omicron was first discovered in South Africa, a lot of my friends immediately started bracing for the worst-case scenario.
 Even though they were vaccinated, they started doing less and worrying more.
-Looking back on it, they probably aren't any better prepared now than they would've been if they had ignored the variant, and all they succeeded in doing was adding a lot of stress to their lives.
+Looking back on it, they probably aren't any better prepared now than they would've been if they had spent less time thinking about the variant.
+All that they succeeded in doing was adding a lot of stress to their lives.
 Similarly, living in fear of contracting Covid probably makes your Covid outcomes worse.
 Stress and anxiety suppresses immune function, and can prevent people from getting the rest that they need to fully recover.